wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 Deep (learning) Neural Networks are used to draw bounding boxes to identify which lane the car is using.

 <a name="Prediction"></a>

 ### Prediction

-RNN (Recurrent Neural Network)

-To project trajectories, Frenet coordinates on short and long time horizons
+A RNN (Recurrent Neural Network) is used to project trajectories, Frenet coordinates on short and long time horizons.

-Software creates waypoints that plot the plan.
+Software creates <strong>waypoints</strong> that plot the plan.

 <a name="Planning"></a>